AnthonyNicklin/milestone01-TheMonkees/README.md

 * JavaScript
     * Used to create the responsive navigation bar.
 * [Bootstrap3.3.7 framework](https://getbootstrap.com/)
-    * The website uses boostrap framework for it's grid system, pagelayout, button styling, navigation bar and modal.
+    * The website uses boostrap framework for it's grid system, pagelayout, button styling and navigation bar.
 * [Cloud9IDE](https://aws.amazon.com/cloud9/)
     * Cloud9 was the IDE used to write the code for this website.
 * [MarvelApp](https://marvelapp.com)
-    * This was used to desgin and create the mockups for this project.
+    * This was used to design and create the mockups for this project.
 * [Google Fonts](https://fonts.google.com/)
 * GIT
 * [GITHUB](https://github.com)